-What about the its impact on appetite?
+What about its impact on appetite?
 Does aerobic exercise actually make you hungrier and cause you to eat more?
 Contrary to popular belief, there’s not a lot of evidence that it does.
-In fact, one study found that a 60-minute aerobic workout on a treadmill altered appetite hormones, peptide YY and ghrelin, in a way that helped with appetite suppression during and immediately after the workout.
+In fact, one study found that a 60-minute aerobic workout on a treadmill altered appetite hormones, peptide YY, and ghrelin, in a way that helped with appetite suppression during and immediately after the workout.
 In this study, aerobic training suppressed appetite more than resistance training.

-Another study found that women who engaged in a 45-minute run that looked at food photos afterward, felt less hungry than on days that they rested.
+Another study found that women who engaged in a 45-minute run that looked at food photos afterward felt less hungry than on days that they rested.
 But, even if cardiovascular exercise doesn’t boost your appetite, you may still unconsciously reward yourself for exercising by eating more because you feel justified in doing so.
 We’re not always logical and don’t always eat only when we’re hungry.

 Another problem: We tend to adapt quickly to moderate-intensity cardiovascular exercise.
 For example, when you first start doing aerobic workouts, like running, you may lose weight initially but quickly reach a plateau.
 Not surprising!
-When you run, you do the same repeated motions over and over and your body becomes more efficient at doing them.
+When you run, you do the same repetitive motions over and over and your body becomes more efficient at doing them.
 Increased efficiency means less energy expenditure to complete that task.
 So, unless you vary your training, you burn fewer calories doing the same workout as your body becomes accustomed to doing it.

 All in all, exercise accounts for only a small portion of daily energy expenditure, usually between 10 and 30%, but 30% would be at the level of a professional athlete.
 So, exercise alone isn’t a highly effective tool for weight loss, regardless of type and this is supported by a number of studies.